NataliaVelasquez18/Pewlett_Hackard/README.md

 ### Installing

-1. Visit the PostgresSQL [download website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - The web framework used to initiate your download.
+First, visit the **PostgresSQL** [download website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - The web framework used to initiate your download.
 Be sure to choose the correct download option for your operating system.
 Both Postgres and pgAdmin are downloaded together as a package.
 Be sure to Not select the latest Postgres version, we're installing a previous version to the latest because it is a more stable release.
 During installation, you'll need to create a password.
 Be sure to record it, as you'll use it to access your SQL database.

 An InstallBuilder window will show the components selected for installation.
 Be sure to uncheck Stack Builder's box.
 Stack Builder is used to install Postgres add-ons, but we won't need it for our project.